ghousekw/Lewaan/docs/SEO_IMPLEMENTATION.md

-# SEO Implementation Guide - Leewan Interior Design
+# SEO Implementation Guide - Lewan Interior Design

 ## Overview

-This document outlines the complete SEO (Search Engine Optimization) implementation for the Leewan Interior Design website.
+This document outlines the complete SEO (Search Engine Optimization) implementation for the Lewan Interior Design website.
 The site is built with Astro and supports both English and Arabic languages.

 ## Table of Contents